top of page

 Glossary of Māori kupu (words)

-Waka Canoe, boat
+Waka - Canoe, boat

-Ama Outrigger
+Ama - Outrigger

-Hoe Paddle, blade
+Hoe - Paddle, blade

-Hoe ki runga Paddle up (hold the paddle above your head)
+Hoe ki runga - Paddle up (hold the paddle above your head)

-Hoe kia rite Paddle in start position, ready to go
+Hoe kia rite - Paddle in start position, ready to go

-Hoea Start paddling (similar to: ready, steady, go)
+Hoea - Start paddling (similar to: ready, steady, go)

-Karakia Prayer (We say prayer before and after paddling to show our respect, honouring the elemental
+Karakia - Prayer (We say prayer before and after paddling to show our respect, honouring the elemental forces, life energies and all that is, asking for support and guidance.)

-Kia ora Welcome, thank you, be well
+Kia ora - Welcome, thank you, be well

-Pānui Announcement, advertisment, race pack
+Pānui - Announcement, advertisment, race pack

-Tikanga Custom, etiquette, protocoll, rule
+Tikanga - Custom, etiquette, protocol, rule

-After paddling we thank each other and acknowledge a safe return by sharing our breath with
+After paddling we thank each other and acknowledge a safe return by sharing our breath with each other.
+The hongi is a traditional Maori way of greeting and connecting with each other

 watch an explanation by Maori elder Dr. Rangimarie Turuki Rose Pere here.)